michellepace/power-bi/Dates_Table/readme.md

 # About this dates table

 ### Tell me what's fancy in here?
-- Use parameters to set the start and end date of your Dates table
+- Set start/end dates of your Dates table with query parameters
-- Use parameters to set the start of your fiscal period
+- Set fiscal period with a query parameter
-- To make your visuals prettier, months and weekdays are available as "J F M A M...D"
+- Make your visuals prettier, Months and Weekdays are available as "J F M A M...D"
-- WEEK functionality (ISO weeks to be specific)
+- Week functionality (ISO weeks to be specific)
 - Fiscal functionality (year, period, week)
-- Current (year, quarter, month, week).
+- Current (year, quarter, month, week) period.
 Default slicers on your page to this so that the current year etc is always selected by default
 - Offsets (years, quarters, months, days).
 Apparently very powerful
 - IsAfterToday.
 Helps with cumulative totals (see example in pbix)